 Anyone who took out a fixed, or any other form of lower introductory rate would have automatically defaulted onto this rate when they were unable to remortgage, or in the case of those with inactive lenders, because that’s likely the only rate they have.

 Unfortunately this issue has become even more problematic for mortgage prisoners by the last quarter of 2022, where typical SVRs are 5-6%.
-There is also the potential for these rates to rise even further if the Bank of England's base rate rises again, having risen seven times in 2022, and currently sitting at 4.25%.
+There is also the potential for these rates to rise even further if the Bank of England's base rate rises again, having risen 12 consecutive times in 2022/2023.

 Depending on your current circumstances, and the reason you became a mortgage prisoner in the first place, there are a few things that you may be able to do to improve your situation, or prevent yourself from falling into the mortgage prisoner trap in the future.